Use the results screen to analyze the results of your test runs, check virtual users during active test runs, debug errors, and gather statistics.

 LoadNinja offers the following charts:

-Shows the average response time for each web test and step.
+Shows the average duration for running each script and step.

 Shows the average time it took to move between the website’s pages, and locate and identify objects there.

-Shows the number of errors for each web test and step.
+Shows the number of errors for each script and step.

 On the Statistics tab, view metrics on timings and failure types.
-To get information on separate steps (URLs or synthetic steps) of a web test, click the test in the list.
+To get information on separate steps (URLs or synthetic steps) of a script, click the test in the list.

-The Response Times and Errors table shows the metrics on how long the tested service processed a request, and the number of various failures that occurred during the test run.
+The Durations and Errors table shows the metrics on how long the scripts and steps are performed on the tested service, and the number of various failures that occurred during the test run.

-Low response timing values are preferable, since the faster your service responds, the more requests per minute it can process.
+Low duration values are preferable, since the faster your service responds, the more requests per minute it can process.

 The table includes the following columns: